adrianskelton/project3/README.md

 ## **Design**

 The game was designed to look a bit brighter and livelier than just a terminal screen so I chose a nice royalty free background from pexels.com.
-I also added some colours to the text with colorama and happy and sad emojis for if the user got something correct or incorrect.
+I also added some colors to the text with colorama and happy and sad emojis for if the user got something correct or incorrect.

 ### **Imagery**